Establishments Subject to the Tax on Lodging

-- it is offered for rent to tourists, in return for payment, for a period not exceeding 31 days, on a regular basis in the same calendar year; and
+- It is offered for rent to tourists, in return for payment, for a period not exceeding 31 days, on a regular basis in the same calendar year.

-We consider a unit to be offered for rent on a regular basis if the rental offer:
+We consider a unit to be offered for rent on a regular basis if the rental offer is:

 - recurrent (repetitive);